Abenomics

 Abenomics was introduced in December 2012, and Japan’s economic prospects were dim.
 Many different factors were affecting Japan’s economy, including that:

-• The Japanese economy unexpectedly contracted for the second quarter in a row, putting the world's third-biggest economy into a recession.
+• The Japanese economy unexpectedly contracted for the second quarter in a row, bringing the world's third-largest economy into recession.

-• Poor consumer outlook resulted from the 2011 earthquake and its aftermath, which resulted in a recession in 2012.
+• Poor consumer outlook resulted from the 2011 earthquake and its aftermath.

 • Low level of unemployment.